paolosaracco/DataScienceSpecialization/06_StatisticalInference/CourseProject/SimulationExercise.md

 ## [1] 5
 ```

-Figure \@ref(fig:compPlot) shows the sample mean (in red) of our empirical density, which is clearly very close to the mean of the theoretical normal distribution (represented with a dashed blue curve).
+Figure \@ref(fig:compPlotshow) shows the sample mean (in red) of our empirical density, which is clearly very close to the mean of the theoretical normal distribution (represented with a dashed blue curve).

 # Sample Variance versus Theoretical Variance